 The Software Testing Life Cycle can embrace 4 different testing models namely the agile model, the waterfall model, the V model, and the spiral model.

 A systematic and sequential approach is always beneficial for any process.
-Software testing life cycle is such a systematic and sequential way of conducting software testing that promises more effective and efficient testing results.
+The software testing life cycle is such a systematic and sequential way of conducting software testing that promises a more effective and efficient testing results.